dm-zharov/ricoh-gr-bluetooth-api/wlan_control_command/ssid.md

 ### Overview

-Acquires or sets the network SSID.
+Acquires and sets the network SSID.

 ### Properties